scala-ide/scala-ide.github.com/download/current.md

 # Improved in This Release
 {% include current-download-features.txt %}

-# 3.0.0 Release
+# 3.0.1 Release

-This release is available for both *Scala 2.9 and Scala 2.10*, and both *Eclipse 3.7 (Indigo) and Eclipse 3.8/4.2 (Juno)*, through different update sites.
+The 3.0.1 release is the first maintenance release of the 3.0 version.
+It is only available for Scala 2.10, on Eclipse 3.7 (Indigo) and Eclipse 3.8/4.2/4.3 (Juno & Kepler), through different update sites.

 ## Eclipse 3.7 (Indigo)